OleksiiKova/hangman/README.md

 ### Clone my repository from GitHub to VSCode

-1. Click green button "<> Code" in the my repository on GitHub.
+1. Click green button "<> Code" in my repository on GitHub.
 2. On the "HTTPS" tab, click on the clipboard icon to copy the URL.
 3. In the VSCode app enter CTRL+SHIFT+G, then click "Clone repository" and paste the link.
 4. Throughout development I used such git commands: